 Error results and their life cycle describe an error result's state in the quality assurance (QA) or quality control (QC) process.
 There are three cycles in an error result's life cycle: review, correction, and verification.
 Status information provides updates on how a record has been reviewed, corrected, or verified, and includes who changed the error to a new cycle and when.

 A feature or row record that identifies deviations in accuracy or correctness of a feature or table row in data.
 The record contains information that identifies the data source, error condition and severity, and life cycle and status information.
 Error results are created using data checks or inspection tools and are stored in a geodatabase using either the Reviewer workspace schema or geodatabase system tables (Attribute rules).

 Reviewer batch jobs

 Reviewer batch jobs are containers for configured ArcGIS Data Reviewer data checks.
 They can include checks that validate spatial relationships, attribute consistency, and feature integrity metadata content.
 Batch jobs are created in ArcMap and stored as .rbj files that can be added to a project.
 You can use a batch job to validate your data using the Execute Reviewer Batch Job tool.

 Reviewer rules are preconfigured checks that validate aspects of a feature's quality.
 These include checks that validate spatial relationships, attribute consistency, and feature integrity.
 Reviewer rules are created using ArcGIS Pro and are stored in the geodatabase that contains the features to be validated.

-Error results discovered during automated validation or visual inspection are organized within a session.
+Error results discovered during automated validation (batch jobs) or visual inspection are organized within a session.
 Sessions define a series of validation and quality control transactions performed by data checks or manual review.
 Sessions are stored in a Reviewer workspace and are an item in ArcGIS Pro projects to facilitate data correction tasks.
 Sessions are created and deleted using the Create Reviewer Session and Delete Reviewer Session tools.